influxdata/telegraf/plugins/inputs/execd/README.md

 plugin when it's time to run collection.
 STDIN is recommended, which writes a new line to the process's STDIN.

-STDERR from the process will be relayed to Telegraf as errors in the logs.
+STDERR from the process will be relayed to Telegraf's logging facilities.
+By default all messages on `stderr` will be logged as errors.
+However, you can log to other levels by prefixing your message with `E!` for error, `W!` for warning, `I!` for info, `D!` for debugging and `T!` for trace levels followed by a space and the actual message.
+For example outputting `I!
+A log message` will create a `info` log line in your Telegraf logging output.

 [Input Data Formats]: ../../../docs/DATA_FORMATS_INPUT.md
 [inputs.exec]: ../exec/README.md